-Dell ignored feedback from users regarding the throttling situation, with the CEO Frank Azor stating in a Tweet that the laptop, "isn't designed to be used for intensive tasks" (paraphrasing here a bit, he might've said gaming).
-Not something you want to hear when you spent quite a bit of money on a laptop that has the potential to replace a desktop.
-They used the same heatsink on the 9560 and the 9570 (my model), even though the 9570 included even more powerful components.
+Dell ignored feedback from users regarding the throttling situation, with the VP and General manager of Alienware, Gaming XPS, Frank Azor, stating in a Tweet that the laptop, "isn't designed to be used for intensive tasks" (paraphrasing here a bit, he might've said gaming).
+This isn't something you want to hear when you put down a lot of money on a laptop that's sold as a desktop replacement.
+They used the same heatsink on the 9560 and the 9570 (my model), even though the 9570 included even more power hungry components.
 User iunlock on the NotebookReview forums devised a solution to the problem of thermal throttling in the 9560.
-By bridging the VRM MOSFETs (The small black chips seen in the first image below) to the bottom of the case using thermal pads, helping to prevent the CPU or GPU throttling under load.
+By bridging the VRM MOSFETs (The small black chips seen in the first image below) to the bottom of the chassis using thermal pads, helping to prevent the CPU or GPU throttling under load for longer periods.
 The main problem with this solution is that it results in the bottom of the laptop heating up, which heats up the fan's intake air, and increases the CPU and GPU temperatures.

-With the 9570 on full load, the CPU easily hits 97°C (Tj Max, the spec'd temperature ceiling) after the heatsink is saturated, causing it to throttle down to a lower clock speed.
+With the 9570 on full load, the CPU easily hits 97°C (Tj Max, the spec'd temperature ceiling from Intel) after the heatsink is saturated, causing it to throttle down to a lower clock speed.
 The GPU throttling isn't as much of a problem, as Dell have limited the GPU max temperature to 75°C, but loading both the CPU and GPU still results in the same VRM Throttling.
 In my case, this means longer render times, and FPS in games completely tanking to unplayable levels.